 Surrogacy is an assisted reproductive technology which provides an option for individuals or couples who are unable to conceive or carry a child.
 Advances in reproductive methods including in vitro fertilization provide alternatives for creation and implantation of an embryo for pregnancy.
 A surrogate agrees to become pregnant for the purpose of giving the child to another individual or couple.

 Parties to a surrogate arrangement typically enter into a surrogacy contract/agreement which details the terms of the process, including costs.
 Once you make the decision to use sperm or egg donors or a surrogate to start your family, it can be an exciting time for everyone.
 However, fertility and surrogacy laws can be extremely complicated.

-FindLaw strongly encourages you to never enter into a donation or surrogacy agreement without first consulting a lawyer.
-Here are 10 reasons to use an attorney to help you with a surrogacy agreement.
+Most attorneys advise against to entering into a donation or surrogacy agreement without first consulting a lawyer.
+Here are 10 reasons to use a surrogacy lawyer before signing on the dotted line.

 Surrogacy laws are constantly changing.
-It is important to consider consulting a family law attorney for advice.
-A skilled family law attorney can help draft an enforceable surrogacy contract that addresses the important issues and the contingencies that could arise before, during, and after the pregnancy.
-Also, surrogacy and artificial insemination laws vary widely by state, and your attorney can help explain your state's rules to you.
-Most offer free consultations, so your first step should be to contact an experienced family attorney.
+A skilled legal professional can help draft an enforceable surrogacy contract that addresses the important issues and contingencies that could arise before, during, and after the pregnancy.
+Also, surrogacy and artificial insemination laws vary widely by state, and an experienced family law attorney can help explain your state's rules to you.